Collaborative Document Editing with Multiple Users and AI Agents: User Study

 \subsubsection{Introductory meeting (15 minutes)}

-Based on feedback from the first three groups, we concluded that a quick tour of the design features would help the participants get started with the prototype.
-Thus, we conducted introductory online meetings for the remaining groups, where one researcher demonstrated the features via screen sharing.
+Based on feedback from the first three groups, we concluded that a quick tour of the features would be helpful.
+Thus, we conducted online introductions for the remaining groups, where one researcher demonstrated the features via screen sharing.